MatthewWagstaff/matthew-wagstaff-cyber-portfolio/README.md

   <img src="assets/Comptia-Aplus.png" width="100" alt="A+">
 </p>

-SOC-focused cyber security portfolio demonstrating hands-on investigation work, lab-based case studies, and practical security projects.
+SOC-focused cyber security portfolio demonstrating practical investigation capability, detection logic, and real-world security workflows.

 ---

 ## 👨‍💻 About Me

-I’m transitioning into cyber security with a strong background in networking and hands-on experience built through my own SOC lab environment.
+I’m building towards getting into cyber security with a strong background in networking and hands-on experience built through my own SOC lab environment.

 I’ve been developing practical skills in alert triage, log analysis, incident investigation, and vulnerability assessment, focusing on understanding how attacks happen and how to respond to them properly.